-This course is designed for those with past ice climbing experience who want to focus on mixed climbing.
-This course will focus on traditional mixed climbing on more vertical and lower angle rock in order to gain daggers and smear of ice.
-As with all forms of climbing, technique is crucial when transferring in to mixed climbing.
-The natural progression in ice climbing takes us on to rock in order to get to free-hanging ice or in order to ascend large alpine routes.
-In this 1-day course we will go over many of the techniques needed to get to those hanging dazzlers and how to do it as safely as possible.
-We will also go over the techniques needed to ascend traditional mixed routes similar to what you may find in the mountains.
+This course is designed for individuals with past ice climbing experience who want to focus on mixed climbing.
+It will focus on traditional mixed climbing on both vertical and lower angle rock.
+As with all forms of climbing, the technique is crucial when transitioning into mixed climbing.
+The natural progression in ice climbing takes us onto rock in order to get to free-hanging ice, or to ascend large alpine routes.
+In this 1-day course, we will go over many of the techniques needed to get to those hanging dazzlers and how to do it as safely as possible.
+We will also cover the techniques needed to ascend traditional mixed routes similar to what you may find in the mountains.

 - Review of steep ice climbing techniques and skills

 - Tool and crampon placements on the rock (edges, hooks, torques, etc)

 - Gear selection and protection types in various types of rock

 - Mixed climbing technique on low angle, vertical, and steep mixed climbs

 - Matching tools, stein pulls, side pulls, etc

 Don’t see course dates to match your schedule?
 Book a Private Course for any dates!

 - All technical equipment (ice tools, boots, crampons, harness, and helmet)